blinklet/learning/python/dbproject/docs/post.md

 test by func1
 ```

-The directory *project2* is now a *package* and Python searches for modules starting from teh directory containing the *project* package directory, not from the *project2* directory, itself.
+The directory *project2* is now a *package* and Python searches for modules starting from the directory containing the *project* package directory, not from the *project2* directory, itself.
 ???

 But the program can no longer be run as a Python script.
-It must be run as a module with the `-m` flag:
+It must be run as a module with the `-m` flag and it must be run as a package: identified as `project2`:

 ```
 $ python3 project2/program.py